zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ### Drives and Luck
 Besides your Draconic greed for gold, you have other drives pushing you to this life of adventure and risk.
 Examples: "seek knowledge", "help the innocent", "get ladies", "protect my friend" etc.

-Whenever you make a sacrifice or invite trouble in pursuit of your Drive, fate smiles on you, gain one Luck point (to a max of 3).
+Whenever you make a sacrifice or invite trouble in pursuit of one of your Drives, fate smiles on you, gain one Luck point (to a max of 3).
 When you make a Roll without advantage, you may spend one Luck point to gain advantage to the roll.

 ### Inventory
 PCs have different types of Inventory Slots.